 Changes in our financial results include the impact of changes in foreign currency exchange rates.
-For the year ended December 31, 2021 and 2020, we did not include the impact of constant currency within this Annual Report on Form 10-K/A as foreign exchange did not have a significant impact on our reported USD amounts for these periods.
+For the years ended December 31, 2021 and 2020 and the three and six-month periods ended June 30, 2022 and 2021, we did not include the impact of constant currency within this prospectus as foreign exchange did not have a significant impact on our reported USD amounts for these periods.